Library implementing the ATEM video switcher protocol and a GTK3.0 application

 openswitcher-proxy --config /etc/myconfigfile.toml

-The default config location is /etc/openswitcher/proxy.conf if not specified.
+The default config location is /etc/openswitcher/proxy.toml if not specified.
 Here's an example config:

 The status frontend provides a simple html page with the state of the connected switchers and a list of the enabled frontends.